Commentary on John 8:31-36

 These may sound like simple words, but those words pierced my heart like a sword.
 I had never heard such a thing.
 And yet, I remember thinking, “What he just said is true.”
 My spirit knew those “simple” words contained the truth.

 I had been raised to believe I had to chase and choose Christ on a daily basis.
 I lived hoping my pursuit would be enough to get God’s attention that I might be saved from eternal damnation.
 I believed God’s love and grace was for me, but only if I did certain things and behaved in a certain way.
 I was bound by theological and institutional misinterpretations of Scripture, God, and our relationship to and with God.
-Once I heard the truth spoken in a sentenced inspired by the Holy Spirit, I was set free.
+Once I heard the truth spoken in a sentence inspired by the Holy Spirit, I was set free.

 I knew instantly this word of grace was the word I would preach my whole life long.
 From then on, my devotion to Christ was not as a result of fear of damnation but instead, as a result of true gratitude for a salvation that was chosen for me and not by me.

-I often refer to this moment in the classroom as my conversion moment and Lutheran theology as my personal liberation theology.
+I often refer to this moment in the classroom as my conversion moment to Lutheran theology as my personal liberation theology.
 Mainly, because my spirit experienced the truth of the gospel and it became my freedom and liberation: it became the vehicle for my commute and conversion from one theological worldview to another.

 This is what the word of God does.
 This is what the gospel of Jesus Christ does.
 This is the outcome of engagement with truth proper, namely Jesus Christ.